And things, beings and events move in the mind of man.

 So, we have this splendidly contemporary, obscurely triumphant, unapologetically erudite, stupendously eclectic collection.
 Congratulations to UQP and Stuart.
 Now, he’s going to ‘actualise oomph’, so please welcome up here the quietly trumpeting yellow star himself, and consider this collection LAUNCHED!

-Delighted to see Glasshouses (formerly known as The Staysails) included in Jane Sullivan’s Sydney Morning Herald article ‘Books for the year: The treats in store from Australia and overseas in 2016’.
+Glasshouses (formerly known as The Staysails) was included in Jane Sullivan’s Sydney Morning Herald article ‘Books for the year: The treats in store from Australia and overseas in 2016’.